 Do walk your dog.
 Get your dog moving to get their gut moving.
 If your pup is feeling up to it, some gentle exercise can help stimulate the intestines to move things along more quickly.

 Do take your dog to the vet.
 As always, taking your dog to the vet is the fastest way to find out what’s going on with them.
 X-rays can reveal the severity of the constipation.
 Enemas, fluid therapy, or medications may be needed if at-home remedies aren’t doing the trick.

 What you shouldn’t do if your dog is constipated

 Don’t use scissors to remove said clump of poop from under your dog’s tail.
 It’s too easy to accidentally cut their skin — open wounds and fecal matter are not a good combination.
 Instead, take your pup to the groomer or vet.

 Don’t try to DIY an enema.
 This will be an unpleasant (and potentially dangerous) experience for you and your dog.
 Let the pros be the bad guys for this one.
 Cool, right?

-Don’t give your dog over-the-counter medications without consulting with your vet.
+Don’t give your dog over-the-counter stool softeners or other medications as a home remedy without consulting with your vet.
 Dogs metabolize things differently than we do, so stick to prescriptions unless advised otherwise by your vet.